sturich/Scanning-With-Nessus-Part-1/README.md

 ### Prerequisites:
 - A valid Nessus license (Free or Professional)
 - Basic knowledge of networking and cybersecurity

-### Getting Started:
-1. Clone this repository
-2. Follow the installation guide
-3. Configure and run your first vulnerability scan

 <br />

 <h2>Languages and Utilities Used</h2>